wiiw slashes Emerging Europe growth forecasts for 2022 and 2023

-The Vienna Institute for International Economic Studies (wiiw) has hiked its 2021 CEE growth forecast but lowered its predictions for 2022 and 2023 as the region’s economies slow down amid the withdrawal of COVID-19 pandemic aid.
+The Vienna Institute for International Economic Studies (wiiw) has hiked its 2021 CEE growth forecast but lowered its predictions for 2022 and 2023 as the region’s economies slow down amid the withdrawal of coronavirus (COVID-19) pandemic aid.

 In its winter forecast released on January 26, the wiiw raised its 2021 forecast of average growth in the region from the 5.4% forecast in October to 5.7%, but has lowered this year’s forecasts from 3.7% to 3.2%.
-The 2023 forecast is cut to 3.0 from 3.5%, while the wiiw predicts 3.1% growth in 2024.
+The 2023 forecast has been cut to 3.0 from 3.5%, while the wiiw predicts 3.1% growth in 2024.
 The institute names inflation, the Ukraine crisis and COVID-19 as posing downside risks.

 The Vienna Institute explained the expected 2.5 percentage point slowdown in growth this year on the performance of the region’s biggest economies, Russia and Turkey.
-Turkish growth is expected to slow to 3.5% this year, from a forecast 9.5% in 2022, as the country’s economic boom collapses, bringing with it a sharp depreciation in the lira and soaring inflation.
+Turkish growth is anticipated to slow to 3.5% this year, from a forecast 9.5% in 2022, as the country’s economic boom collapses, bringing with it a sharp depreciation in the lira and soaring inflation.

-For Russia, GDP growth is forecast to slow to 2% this year from 4.5% last year, and to decline further to 1.5% in 2023, all on the assumption that tougher sanctions will be imposed over the Kremlin’s sabre rattling in the crisis over Ukraine.
+For Russia, GDP growth is forecast to slow to 2% this year from 4.5% last year, and to decline further to 1.5% in 2023, all on the assumption that tougher sanctions will be imposed over the Kremlin’s sabre-rattling in the crisis over Ukraine.

 The wiiw noted, however, that Russia’s resilience to sanctions had improved.
-“The scope for forcing Russia to change its behaviour over Ukraine using economic sanctions is limited, pointed out Richard Grieveson, deputy director of wiiw.
+“The scope for forcing Russia to change its behaviour over Ukraine using economic sanctions is limited," pointed out Richard Grieveson, deputy director of wiiw.

-Conservative monetary and fiscal policies have enabled Russia to build up substantial foreign exchange reserves, totalling US$630bn.
+Conservative monetary and fiscal policies have enabled Russia to build up substantial foreign exchange reserves of $630bn.
 Gross foreign exchange reserves, including gold, accounted for about 40% of Russia’s GDP in November.
 External debt is low, and there has also been a reduction in exposure to the US dollar in government bonds.

 The wiiw now forecasts average growth in 2022 in the V4 states of Central Europe at 4.4%, followed by 4.4% in 2023.
 For 2022, it now views the growth prospects of Bulgaria (3.8%), Czechia (4.0%), Serbia (4.9%) and North Macedonia (3.5%) in a somewhat more positive light.
 Meanwhile, Belarus (1.0%), Bosnia and Herzegovina (2.5%) and Slovakia (3.9%) have experienced a downward revision.